DarlenejulDev/Patient-Advocacy-App/README.md

 ## Patient Advocacy App
 Patient Advocacy is an app that allows women to track their daily symptoms.
 This helps to combat the feeling of belittlement of physical and mental issues when asked by a provider.
-This in turn helps the provider to give a more accurate diagnosis and testing if necessary.
+This in turn helps the provider to give a more accurate diagnosis and testing, if necessary.

 ![](signup.png)
 ![](signIn.png)